 Welcome to Subscribe On Youtube

-A query word matches a given pattern if we can insert lowercase letters to the pattern word so that it equals the query.
-(We may insert each character at any position, and may insert 0 characters.)
+A query word queries[i] matches pattern if you can insert lowercase English letters pattern so that it equals the query.
+You may insert each character at any position and you may not insert any characters.

 Example 1: